 • Ask the attorney whether is a member of the Canadian bar association.
 Don’t forget to ask if they are on any of the bar’s committees or panels.
 Again, it is important to know if the attorney ever had disciplinary conflicts with a bar association

 • How much will be the legal fee?
 Will the attorney charge on a contingency fee basis or an hourly rate?
 It is also important to know whether you will pay legal fee or any costs of suit in case you lose the case

 • Ask how many medical malpractice cases has the lawyer handled in the past.
 You may also check references at the local courthouse or search on the internet

 Shortly after discussing with the attorney, they will decide whether or not to take your case.
 If the lawyer agrees to take it, you will have to schedule another meeting.
 Gather all documents related to your case before the next meeting.
 Get prepared to sign a release allowing your lawyer to access your medical records.
-You may find it useful to consult with JD MD for additional information.

 Medical malpractice cases can take years, if not months to complete.
 Your lawyer will always update you on any hearings you have to attend.
 Between the time of filing the case and actual trial, your lawyer and the other party can discuss settling the case.
 However, your lawyer must get your permission before accepting or rejecting any settlement offer.
 Even though your attorney could advise you, it’s your right to decide whether or not to take a settlement offer.